triton-lang/triton/docs/programming-guide/chapter-2/related-work.rst

 Unfortunately, polyhedral compilers suffer from two major limitations that have prevented its adoption as a universal method for code generation in neural networks.

-First, the set of possible program transformations $\Omega = \{ \Theta_S ~|~ S \in \text{program} \}$ is large, and grows with the number of statements in the program as well as with the size of their iteration domain.
+First, the set of possible program transformations :math:`\Omega = \{ \Theta_S ~|~ S \in \text{program} \}` is large, and grows with the number of statements in the program as well as with the size of their iteration domain.
 Verifying the legality of each transformation can also require the resolution of complex integer linear programs, making polyhedral compilation very computationally expensive.
 To make matters worse, hardware properties (e.g., cache size, number of SMs) and contextual characteristics (e.g., input tensor shapes) also have to be taken into account by this framework, leading to expensive auto-tuning procedures [SATO2019]_.

 Second, the polyhedral framework is not very generally applicable; SCoPs are relatively common [GIRBAL2006]_ but require loop bounds and array subscripts to be affine functions of loop indices, which typically only occurs in regular, dense computations.
 For this reason, this framework still has to be successfully applied to sparse -- or even structured-sparse -- neural networks, whose importance has been rapidly rising over the past few years.